Corciolli: Biography

-Corciolli was born in the city of São Paulo, Brazil in 1968 and began to study classical piano at the age of 13 with Nair Tabet, assistant of Magdalena Tagliaferro.
-With Cacho Souza and later with Claudio Leal Ferreira, he delved in the art of harmonizing and improvising Jazz and Brazilian music.
-However, it was the electronic synthesizers, with their unlimited sonic variables, that deepened his relationship with music and composition.
+Brazilian composer, instrumentalist, and producer from São Paulo, Corciolli was born in 1968, starting his piano studies at the age of 15 with Nair Tabet, Magdalena Tagliaferro's assistant.
+He then delved into popular music, studying harmony and improvisation with Cacho Souza and, later, Claudio Leal Ferreira.
+However, it was electronic synthesizers, with their unlimited sonic possibilities, that deepened his relationship with music and composition.